syncfusion-content/ej2-angular-docs/ej2-angular/auto-complete/filtering.md

 ---
 layout: post
-title: Filtering in Angular Auto complete component | Syncfusion
+title: Filtering in Angular AutoComplete Component | Syncfusion
-description: Learn here all about Filtering in Syncfusion Angular Auto complete component of Syncfusion Essential JS 2 and more.
+description: Learn here all about filtering in Syncfusion Essential Angular AutoComplete component, it's elements and more.
 platform: ej2-angular
 control: Filtering
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Filtering in Angular Auto complete component
+# Filtering in Angular AutoComplete Component

 The AutoComplete has built-in support to filter data items.
 The filter operation starts as soon as you start typing characters in the component.